slamble/redflow-victron-ev/README.md

 # What do I need?

 * A Redflow zinc bromide flow battery module (Redflow ZBM) with the Redflow Battery Management System (BMS)
+* A Victron energy storage system, using a Cerbo GX communication centre
 * A Victron EV charging station
 * An electric car that can charge from the EV charging station (any vehicle with a Type 2 plug will work.)
 * An always on system on the same LAN as the EV charging station and the Redflow BMS